Lezalith/RenPy-Discord-Presence/README.md

 # Advanced Rich Presence Elements
 The final screenshot covers all the remaining rich presence properties. `state` was already covered above, however it is required for the `party_size` property to work.

-In the preview project, dictionary with all the properties for this example is stored in the `rich_presence.second_example` variable.
+In the preview project, dictionary with all the properties for this example is stored in the `discord.second_example` variable.

 ![second_presence_example](https://user-images.githubusercontent.com/56970124/194740611-7b59bba5-783c-49c8-a91f-65f9b5eab612.png)